jasongaare/react-native-walkthrough-tooltip/README.md

  <img src="https://images.gitads.io/react-native-walkthrough-tooltip" alt="GitAds"/>
 </a>

-> `react-native-walkthrough-tooltip` is sponsored by the above tool, you can help by checking it out and signing up for a free trial
+> `react-native-walkthrough-tooltip` is sponsored by the above tool, help us out by checking it out and signing up for a free trial

 ### Breaking Changes in Version 1.0